loicbourgois/linteverything/README.md

 # Lint Everything ! [![Build Status](https://travis-ci.org/loicbourgois/linteverything.svg?branch=master)](https://travis-ci.org/loicbourgois/linteverything)
-> One Linter to parse them all and in the darkness lint them
+> One Linter to parse them all and in the darkness lint them.

 ## Usage